Bringing Everything Together

 Ready for your first story!

-This final page brings everything together.
-You'll learn the connecting words that string sentences together, common story expressions, and the most essential words that appear in almost every Italian story.
+On this last page everything comes together.
+You learn linking words that connect sentences, common storytelling expressions and key words that appear in almost every Italian story.

 Chapter 13